ESMValGroup/ESMValTool_Tutorial/setup.md

 #### Linux/Unix

-For Linux/Unix systems, follow the instructions of the [Installation episode]({{
+For Linux/Unix systems, please follow the instructions of the [Installation episode]({{
 page.root}}{% link _episodes/02-installation.md  %}).

-ESMValTool is easilly installable in Linux/unix, please follow the installation instructions in epiode 2.

 #### Mac OSx

-Also, for Mac OSx systems, follow the instructions of the [Installation episode]({{
+Also, for Mac OSx systems, please follow the instructions of the [Installation episode]({{
 page.root}}{% link _episodes/02-installation.md  %}).

 #### Windows